-Apple’s iOS 9 updates for iPhone, iPad and iPod touch bring new features but they’ve also brought some problems to iPhone, iPad and iPod touch owners.
-With those complaints in mind, we want to show you how to fix common iOS 9 problems on all versions of the operating system.
+iPhone, iPad and iPod touch owners continue to struggle with iOS 9 problems as we push into 2017.
+With that mind, we want to show you how to fix common iOS 9 problems on all versions of the Apple’s aging operating system.

 How to Fix iOS 9 Touchscreen Problems